conql/obsidian-seafile/README.md

 1. Open settings.
 2. Enter the URL of your server and log into your Seafile account.
 3. Choose the repository you want to sync.
 4. *Optional*: Specify the files you want to ignore.
-This uses [gitignore syntax](https://git-scm.com/docs/gitignore).
+The pattern format loosely follows [gitignore syntax](https://git-scm.com/docs/gitignore).
+Test your pattern before using it.
 The path to the plugin itself and Obsidian configurations are prepended to the user-defined ignore list.
 5. Click "Enable" to start syncing.
 6. The plugin will now sync your files at intervals.